destroytoday/rite-aid-cashier/README.md

 # Rite Aid Cashier

-A lib of SASS mixins, I guess.
+The sassiest of SASS mixins.